techgenius1/Acer-E5-576G-59S6-Hackintosh-OC/README.md

   - [Xiaomi Mi Notebook Pro MacOS Catalina Installation Guide || ENGLISH](https://bit.ly/34biTqw)
 - You can refer to the following tutorials for additional configuration
    - https://dortania.github.io/vanilla-laptop-guide/
+- You should add Serial Number, UUID, MLB and ROM details to Config -> PlatformInfo -> Generic if you want to get iServices working.

 - If you intend to dual boot Windows on the same drive, it is recommended that you install macOS **first** then use BootCamp to install Windows everything should work fine.
 - It is highly recommended that you use [ProperTree](https://github.com/corpnewt/ProperTree) or OpenCore Configurator to make any changes to the config.plist in `\EFI\OC`, otherwise you may corrupt the file.
 - Add `BOOT` and `OC` folders to your EFI partition.